-Two prerequisites make this trustworthy in PHP:
+Two prerequisites make any of this trustworthy.

 $pdo = new PDO(